The parking lot where Tiffany Bresciani was murdered

 At one point, he attempted to become a drug dealer.
 However, he wasn't cut out for that world, as he didn't have the willpower to stop himself from using his own supplies.
 On one occasion, a rival dealer had also viciously beaten him with a baseball bat.

 At the time, they probably felt somewhat excited that they were now within touching distance of their next score.
 All Bresciani had to do was spend 20 minutes with the man.
-After that, they'd be home free.
+After that, they'd be on their way.

 Unbeknownst to them, this "client" also had an addiction that he felt incapable of controlling.